 - Qualified default investment alternative (QDIA) notice

-Note that if you’re required to send multiple notices to participants, you can combine them to make distribution easier.
+If you have to send out multiple notices to participants, you can combine them into one detailed notice.

 Extended deadline for distributing Summary Annual Report to plan participants